Syllabus

 Regrade requests

-Regrade requests must be made within one week of when the assignment is returned, and must be typed up and submitted via email to the course Head TA.
+Regrade requests must be made within one week of when the assignment is returned, and must be typed up and submitted in writing (hard copy) to the course instructor.
 These will be considered if points were tallied incorrectly or if you feel your answer is correct but it was marked wrong.
 No regrade will be made to alter the number of points deducted for a mistake.
-There will be no grade changes after the second project presentations.
 Note that during the regrade process your score could go up or go down or not change.

 Attendance policy